Last Updated February 8, 2022

 The first question we must ask ourselves before we delve into the details of Puerto Rico’s programs is why a US possession would (or even could) offer such dramatically low tax rates to wealthy US citizens in the first place.

-As with anything bought and sold in a free market, Puerto Rico’s program exists because there is both supply and demand at play.
+As with anything bought and sold in a free market, Puerto Rico’s program exists because supply and demand are at play.

 1. Puerto Rico Needs Money

 Puerto Rico’s economy has long been dependent on federal subsidies from the US government.
 When these were cut in 1996, Puerto Rico began incurring large debts.

 Puerto Rico now has a ballooning national debt – including $74 billion in bond debt and $49 billion in unfunded pension liability – and a public infrastructure that is built on that debt.
 The good news is that Puerto Rico has exited bankruptcy following the largest public debt restructuring.